http://webserver.lemoyne.edu/~glennon/Fred2.jpgFred Glennon, Ph.D. (Courses)

 5. Documentation (appropriate sources and formatting).
 How complete and correct is the documentation?

+THOUGHT PAPERS (Worth up to 75 points of total course grade).
 This activity consists of short (3-5 pages) typed papers which are your reactions to things which have been happening in class or reactions to ideas you have come across elsewhere (e.g. in a book, in discussions with friends, etc.).
 The thoughts should be ORIGINAL and UNIQUE, they should not merely restate what others have said.
+These may or may not be distributed to the entire class depending upon whether you want them to be or not.
 They should be tightly focused and should concern themselves with only a single topic; as such, they should be logical and well-written.
 A minimum of three (3) must be submitted and due dates for each should be given.

 Evaluation Criteria: